-For each Plan Year beginning after June 30, 2002, and ending before July 1, 2014, PMA will contribute Nonelective Contributions on behalf of each Watchman represented by Local 26 or Local 75 of the Union who qualified for a year of service under the Watchmen Pension Plan during the Payroll Year ending prior to the Plan Year for which the contribution is being made.
-Nonelective Contributions will be made in an amount equal to \$1.00 for each hour, up to a maximum of 2,000 hours, of Industry Compensation paid for work at Watchman occupation codes during the Plan Year.
+For each Plan Year beginning after June 30, 2002, and ending before July 1, 2022, PMA will contribute Nonelective Contributions on behalf of each Watchman represented by Local 75 of the Union who qualified for a year of service under the Watchman Pension Plan during the Payroll Year ending prior to the Plan Year for which the contribution is being made.
+Nonelective Contributions will be made in an amount equal to one dollar (\$1.00) for each hour, up to a maximum of 2,000 hours, of Industry Compensation paid for work at Watchman occupation codes during the Plan Year.

-(d) Third Shift Conversion
+(e) Third Shift Conversion

-Effective July 1, 2008, there shall be a third shift conversion for employer contributions into a registered worker's 401(k) account.
+Effective July 1, 2008, there shall be a third shift conversion for Nonelective Contributions made for a registered worker's Plan account.
 Example: Sam Smith, a third shift worker, earns five Qualified Hours for each third shift he works.
-For 401(k) purposes only, Sam will receive a contribution based on eight hours.
-The three additional hours are for 401(k) nonelective contribution purposes only, and will not constitute Qualified Hours for any compensation or other benefit plan purposes.
+For Plan purposes only, Sam will receive a Nonelective Contribution based on eight hours.
+The three additional hours are for Nonelective Contribution purposes only, and will not constitute Qualified Hours for any compensation or other benefit plan purposes.